 A new home for the Society

 Geoff Cox, one of the founding members of the Historical Society, formed a trust for the preservation of his father’s surgery as a resource centre for the society and as a venue for displays.
-The surgery was originally in Robinson St, and after the death of Dr. Cox, was moved behind his house.
+The surgery was originally in Robertson St, and after the death of Dr. Cox, was moved behind his house.

 After two years of organisation by Geoff’s niece, Robin Wines, the surgery was moved in 2001 to its new home next to the Band Hall site.
 Sadly the Band Hall had only months before been destroyed by fire.
 The town had lost another historical building.

 The Old Surgery is seen here at the right of the picture, next to Dr. Cox’s home in Robertson St. Helensburgh.
-The home was later replaced with a modern home, and this was recently demolished for a new residential development.
+The home was later replaced with a modern home, and this was later demolished for a new residential development.
 Dr. Cox is seen here at the front of his home with his businessman’s coupe.

-The Society gratefully receives items of historical interest – letters, documents, photos, old pharmaceuticals, etc. Print and photographic items are professionally archived under the watchful eye of Allan House, in duplicate and with the original or copy returned to the donor if required.
+The Society gratefully receives items of historical interest – letters, documents, photos, old pharmaceuticals, etc. Print and photographic items are professionally archived under the watchful eye of Allan House, in duplicate, and with the original or copy returned to the donor if required.
 Please contact 0418 681 384 if you have items which you would be happy to donate or have scanned.